AleksandarJavorovic/scentric/README.md

 </details>

 ### **Manual Testing**
-The site was regularly test during development, and here are the cases of manual testing:
+The site was regularly tested during development, and here are the cases of manual testing:
   - [Manual Testing Results](manual_testing.md)

 ### **Fixed Bugs**